whdinata/mestara-034cd/donate.md

 sections:
   - type: hero_section
     title: Thank you for your donation!
+    subtitle: >-
-    subtitle: We're really glad that you support our cause too.
+      We're really glad that you are willing to support our women empowerment movement.
+Cheers to a better world together!
     content: >
       We receive below payment methods.
 In case you could not find what you prefer, please contact us via [contact form](\general-enquiries).